Already booked onto the conference?

 Member £112.50 | Non members £150

 If you are an international delegate that requires a UK visa to attend you can request a confirmation letter for your Annual Conference booking, by completing this form.
-We can not provide letters of invitations and will issue confirmation letters for bookings that we have received full payment.
+We can not provide letters of invitation and we will only issue confirmation letters for fully paid bookings.

 Start your AUA Conference off in style…